 Cambridge Investment Research: Lawsuits, Regulatory Overview, Complaints & Disciplinary History

-The White Law Group is investigating Cambridge Investment Research complaints, reviews, and lawsuits involving alleged broker misconduct, failure to supervise, and unsuitable investment recommendations.
+The White Law Group continues to investigate Cambridge Investment Research complaints, reviews, and lawsuits involving alleged broker misconduct, failure to supervise, and unsuitable investment recommendations.

 Cambridge Investment Research, Inc. (CRD #39543), a broker-dealer headquartered in Fairfield, Iowa, has been the subject of regulatory actions, customer complaints, and FINRA arbitration claims.